Simulation and estimation of a point-process market-model with a matching engine: Conclusion

 \section{Conclusion}

-We investigate whether market microstructure and the mechanics of the order book can cloud our ability to identify the underlying process when it is known.
-To this end, we use a 10-variate Hawkes process along with simple rules to generate order messages that are injected into a matching engine for order matching and limit order book aggregation and management.
+We investigate whether market microstructure and the mechanics of the order book can cloud our ability to identify the underlying process when it is known, and demonstrate the ability of the CoinTossX matching engine to manage realistic orders in an expected manner.
+This work is an important milestone to test the matching engine, and the initial development of the model management system that will be used to generate agent-based models predicated on a continuous double auction in future work.
+Here we use a 10-variate Hawkes process along with simple rules to generate order messages that are injected into a matching engine for order matching and limit order book aggregation and management.

 From the simulation we compare the calibrated parameters for a Hawkes reference model (section \ref{sssec:refmod}) with two additional models (sections \ref{sssec:model 1} and \ref{sssec:model 2}) with modified implementation rules against the true model parameters (see table \ref{tab:distortion} in section \ref{subsec:Calibration}).
 We find that the calibrated parameters from the models deviate significantly from the true parameters (see section \ref{subsec:Calibration}).
 The calibration is then validated using the multivariate random time change theorem to ensure that the calibrated parameters are correct for the data obtained from the simulation (see section \ref{ssec:validation}).
 A likelihood-ratio test is then performed to see if the resulting observations could have been an extreme sample from the true process (see section \ref{ssec:hyptest} and table \ref{tab:LRtest}).